 Enhanced Global Standards

 At Walmart helping people live better has always been core to our mission and the foundation of our business.
-In 2012 we announced several enhancements to our existing ethical sourcing program aimed at both raising our own standards and partnering with other stakeholders to improve the standards and opportunity for workers across the industry.
+In 2012 we announced several enhancements to our existing responsible sourcing program aimed at both raising our own standards and partnering with other stakeholders to improve the standards and opportunity for workers across the industry.